adamtomydas/Elite101-PreWork/README.md

 # Elite101 PreWork
-This is the Elite101 PreWork Chatbot project.
+This is the repo for the Elite101 PreWork project from Code2College